keirace/Memo/CLOUD.md

 - term that focuses on collab between dev and it ops

-## The software development lifecycle (SDLC) &Challenges with Self Hosted Applications
+## The software development lifecycle (SDLC) & Challenges with Self Hosted Applications

 - Cannot auto push updates, features and bug fixes until IT deploys
 - Vendor and end-users are at mercy of IT team’s availability.